cesarbcruz/iris-rest-api-poc/README.md

 To test GET you need to have some data.
 You can create it with POST request (see below), or you can create some fake testing data. to do that open IRIS terminal or web terminal on /localhost:52773/terminal/  and call:

 ```
-USER>do ##class(dc.Sample.Person).AddTestData(10)
+USER>do ##class(dc.Sample.rps).AddTestData(10)
 ```
-This will create 10 random records in dc.Sample.Person class.
+This will create 10 random records in dc.Sample.rps class.

 You can get swagger Open API 2.0 documentation on:
 ```
-localhost:52773/crud/_spec
+localhost:52773/poc/_spec
 ```

 This REST API exposes two GET requests: all the data and one record.
 To get all the data in JSON call:

 ```
-localhost:52773/crud/persons/all
+localhost:52773/poc/rps/all
 ```

-To request the data for a particular record provide the id in GET request like 'localhost:52773/crud/persons/id' .
+To request the data for a particular record provide the id in GET request like 'localhost:52773/poc/rps/id' .
 E.g.:

 ```
-localhost:52773/crud/persons/1
+localhost:52773/poc/rps/1
 ```

-This will return JSON data for the person with ID=1, something like that:
+This will return JSON data for the rps with ID=1, something like that:

 ```
 {"Name":"Elon Mask","Title":"CEO","Company":"Tesla","Phone":"123-123-1233","DOB":"1982-01-19"}